I love searching for bargains at yard sales, and thrift stores, but as fast as I donate items, I buy new ones.

-3. Recover Gold and Other Precious Metals
+Recover Gold and Other Precious Metals

 Computers contain measurable amounts of gold and other rare elements.
 There are videos on YouTube demonstrating the method and chemicals required to recover the gold at home.
 The process uses dangerous liquids like nitric and other acids.
-Cyanide is produced as a byproduct of the recovery procedure.
+Cyanide is produced as a by-product of the recovery procedure.
 It is a hazardous and risky project to undertake at home and the financial reward is small.

-This private information can remain on the hard drive even if it has been "erased" or reformatted.
-Snapguide.com recommends the following steps to ensure that your data is completely erased.
+This personal and private information can remain on the hard drive even if it has been "erased" or reformatted.
+To ensure its complete removal you need to destroy the magnetic platter inside the hard drive.

 - Use a screwdriver and hammer to prize open the back of the computer, and remove the main circuit board from its enclosure.

 - Wear eye protection and strike the hard drive on various sides until it starts to open.
 When open, remove the round silver platter from inside.

 - Ding, dent, and scratch this platter.
 Physically damage the disk to destroy the hard drive effectively.